jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-cloud-transfer.md

 4. If you have an Enterprise+ subscription with more than one Artifactory instance, select the target instance from the drop-down menu.
 5. Toggle **Enable Configuration Transfer** to enable the transfer.
 The process may take a few minutes to complete. \
 ![](../.gitbook/assets/transfer-2.png)
-6. The configuration transfer is now enabled and you can continue with the transfer process.
+6. The configuration transfer is now enabled, and you can continue with the transfer process.

 #### Step 2: Set up the source instance for pushing files to the target instance